ai4er-cdt/WildfireDistribution/README.md

 ![Surface Air Temperature 2020](report/figures/era5_temp_2020.png?raw=true "ERA5 surface air temperature data") Figure 6 - Surface air temperature across Polesia in December 2020 based on ERA5 reanalysis dataset.

+3.2.3 - Normalised Differential Moisture and Water Index (NDMI, NDWI)

+Two further predictors considered were the NDMI which estimates the moisture content of vegetation and the NDWI which is sensitive to changes in water content in bodies of water.

+As proxies for these two indices can be adapted from specific spectral bands in satellite imagery, Sentinel-2 data was deemed a suitable dataset to utilise due to its spatial resolution of 20m and its temporal timeframe of 2016-2020.
+In general, [NDMI](https://www.usgs.gov/landsat-missions/normalized-difference-moisture-index) is calculated using NIR and SWIR bands (NIR-SWIR/NIR+SWIR), whilst [NDWI](https://custom-scripts.sentinel-hub.com/custom-scripts/sentinel-2/ndwi/#:~:text=The%20NDWI%20is%20used%20to,over%2Destimation%20of%20water%20bodies.) is calculated using GREEN and NIR bands (GREEN-NIR/GREEN+NIR).
+In the specific case of Sentinel-2 data, [NDMI](https://custom-scripts.sentinel-hub.com/custom-scripts/sentinel-2/ndmi/) was estimated using bands 8 & 11 (B08-B11/B08+B11) as proxies for NIR & SWIR, whilst [NDWI](https://custom-scripts.sentinel-hub.com/custom-scripts/sentinel-2/ndwi/#:~:text=The%20NDWI%20is%20used%20to,over%2Destimation%20of%20water%20bodies.) required bands 3 & 8 (B03-B08/B03+B08).
+For the sake of visualisation, Figures 7 & 8 provide plots of NDWI and NDMI respectively for June 2020.
+Although, in practice no pre-processing was done to bands before being used in the CNN (i.e. B03, B08, and B11 were fed into the CNN as raw data) as such manual dimensionality reduction would be functionally redundant.

 - what is this project about?
 - where to find the data and how to access it